Brumus14/HTTP-server/README.md

 # HTTP-server
 Currently the server can host static websites without a backend and I may update the project to add backend support and some other features listed in todo.txt.

 The project is programmed purely in C and natively supports Linux, no external libraries have been used and only require C standard libraries and Linux headers.
+It uses the HTTP 1.1 specification.

 It can be used cross-platform using Docker.